Britwad/GPTree/USER_MANUAL.md

     You can manually click multiple trees in order to focus on only a subset of all created trees Rate your recall as "hard", "good", or "easy", where the app will adjust based off of these

-How to report a bug.
-This should include not just the mechanics (a pointer to your issue tracker), but also what information is needed.
-You can set up a bug-report template in your issue tracker, or you can reference a resource about how to write a good bug report.
-Here is an example for bug reporting guidelines.

 ## 4. Reporting bugs**
 If you run into an issue, report it in the Issue Tracker https://github.com/Britwad/GPTree/Issues